 By all means, buy whatever components you like and are willing to spend money on if they will inspire you to play your guitar more often and get greater enjoyment from your music.
 Don’t let anyone tell you otherwise!
 But don’t believe that you’ll achieve vintage tonal nirvana because you allow yourself to be horrifically overcharged on what are the most basic and cheapest electronic components possible.

 9: Guitar signals are tiny, the voltages are very small.
 This means that the voltage rating of the capacitors is of no importance.
-You can use whatever voltage rating you like but while higher voltage rating components are physically larger and little easier to handle, lower voltage rating caps are usually physically smaller and fit better it tight control cavities.
+You can use whatever voltage rating you like but while higher voltage rating components are physically larger and little easier to handle, lower voltage rating caps are a better fit in tight spaces such as guitar control cavities.

 Many thanks to all of you who emailed with comments!